Table of Contents

 7. A Clear Downsizing and Resignation Process

 The primary fear aging employees have is being the first to go during a company takeover or a downturn in business, regardless of their skills or performance.
 To avoid ageism in the workplace and adding friction to this general unease many aging workers experience, it’s good to be clear about the type of behavior that leads to being laid off.
 Proving clarity is also crucial.
-Make it clear during seminars and company training and onboarding sessions that processes and protocols exist for such situations so that all your hard-working employees feel safe.
+Make it clear during seminars, company training, and onboarding sessions that processes and protocols exist for such situations so that all your hard-working employees feel safe.

 Insurance As Financial Protection